dgraciac/product-management/README.md

 ## Get started

+In the following guide, we assume that we are working in the default local environment (http://127.0.0.1:8000).

+The app is also deployed at https://product-management-latest.onrender.com (it may take a few minutes to start after first request)

 1. Create a virtual environment: `python3.12 -m venv .venv`
 2. Activate it: `source .venv/bin/activate`
 3. Install dependencies: `pip install -r requirements.txt`